ErikTMetzig/Basic-Neural-Net/README.md

 # Basic-Neural-Net
-A project dedicated to exploring the basic properties of neural nets
+A project dedicated to exploring the basic properties of neural nets.